Asset Classes in ABF

 Hardware Assets

 Servers, GPUs (NVIDIA H100s, A100s), storage arrays, and networking equipment.
-Values depend on technology generation, utilization rates, and secondary market liquidity.
+Values depend on technology generation, utilisation rates, and secondary market liquidity.
 GPU clusters for AI workloads command premium valuations given demand.

 Infrastructure Systems